 The American Medical Student Association has an active chapter at Cleveland State University.
 To learn more about the national association, click here.
 AMSA brings in speakers to their meetings every other week throughout the fall and spring semester, host volunteer opportunities and social opportunities for members, take trips to medical schools, and more.
 You can join online through OrgSync or just show up to a meeting.
 All first meetings are free and students pay dues to continue to attend beyond the first meeting.

 The Cleveland State Pre-Dental Society meetings are held monthly.
 The club provides learning opportunities for members to engage with others, often bring in dental schools, talk about the DAT, bring in panels of current dental students, and attend dental school visits together as a group.
-There are no dues for this organization.
 You can join online through OrgSync to start receiving emails about upcoming meetings.

 The Pre-Pharmacy Club at Cleveland State University meets monthly.
 The organization provides students access to information about pharmacy school, visits to our partnership school, NEOMED, PCAT information sessions, student panels, and more.
-There are no dues for this organization.
 You can join online through OrgSync to start receiving emails about upcoming meetings!